translate-tools/linguist/README.md

 # Development

-See [ROADMAP.md](./ROADMAP.md) for getting to know development plans.
+See [ROADMAP.md](./ROADMAP.md) to getting know development plans.

+See [development docs](./docs/Development.md) to get info how to build and debug the addon.

-You may improve Linguist, [make issues](https://github.com/translate-tools/linguist/issues/new) and suggest features or tell us about unknown bugs.
+You can improve Linguist, [make issues](https://github.com/translate-tools/linguist/issues/new) and suggest features or tell us about unknown bugs.
+You can also look at ["help wanted" label](https://github.com/translate-tools/linguist/labels/help%20wanted) to solve problems together.

 Help us translate Linguist to your language.
 Read the [internationalization guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization) and make a pull request.